My cycling fueling guide

 Mix instant coffee granules (1 tsp = 50–80 mg or take caffeine tablets)

-Now my problem, is it really a problem? 🤣
+Now my problem, is that really a problem? 🤣

-I now have the EAA added to the Malto in my bottle.
-It's quite nice, in fact, it's orange-flavoured.
+I now have the electrolytes added to the Malto in my bottle, or on longer rides a bottle of each.
 But I reckon adding coffée to that will be just awful.

 So, my options are: